gexpander/gex-client-c/README.md

-# GEX-Client-C
+# C client for GEX

-C client for GEX
+TODO